 Most traders don’t realize they’re in one of the least tax-efficient categories in all of finance.
 Every closed trade is a taxable event, and the rules are stacked against you:

-Day trades and swing trades held under one year are taxed as ordinary income — up to 37% federally plus state taxes.
-A profitable trader in California could lose 50%+ of gains to taxes.
+Day trades and swing trades held under one year are taxed as ordinary income — top federal brackets currently reach 37% (as of 2026) plus state tax.
+A high-income trader in a high-tax state could face combined effective rates above 50%.

 Sell a position at a loss and re-enter within 30 days?
 The IRS disallows the loss deduction.
 Active traders can accidentally trigger thousands in phantom income they didn’t actually earn.

-like get 60/40 treatment (60% long-term, 40% short-term) which helps — but most traders don't know about Mark-to-Market election or how to optimize around it.
+Futures like NQ get 60/40 treatment (60% long-term, 40% short-term) which helps — but most traders don’t know about Mark-to-Market election or how to optimize around it.

 Trading as a sole proprietor?
-You're paying 15.3% on top of income tax.
-That's before you've paid rent, eaten, or reinvested a dollar.
+You may owe self-employment tax (12.4% Social Security up to the annual wage base + 2.9% Medicare = 15.3% combined) on top of income tax — that’s before you’ve paid rent, eaten, or reinvested a dollar.

 You wouldn’t run a business generating six figures out of your personal checking account with no legal entity — but that’s exactly what most traders do.
 The consequences:

-The standard financial playbook — max your , buy index funds, wait 40 years — was designed for W-2 employees with predictable income.
-Traders have a completely different set of needs:
+The standard financial playbook — max your 401k, buy index funds, wait 40 years — was designed for W-2 employees with predictable income.
+Active traders have a different set of needs:

 | Need | Traditional Advice | Trader Reality |